 Especially with all the moving parts involved in a working restaurant, managing the accounting documents above by hand can get overwhelming fast.

-Not to mention employee schedules and timesheets, payroll processing, and all the other logistics that go into keeping your restaurant afloat!
+Not to mention employee schedules, timesheets, payment processing, payroll processing, and all the other logistics that go into keeping your restaurant afloat!

-Thankfully, there are several great accounting software options and other useful tools available that will take the guesswork out of your bookkeeping and generate these accounting documents automatically.
+Thankfully, there are great restaurant accounting software options and other useful tools available that will take the guesswork out of your bookkeeping and generate these accounting documents automatically.